 Risk Assessment template and guidance

-For advice on how to complete a risk assessment see our Risk Assessment Template (Word Document: 69Kb / 1 page)
+Read our Risk Assessment Template (Word Document: 69Kb / 1 page) for advice on how to complete a risk assessment.

-Your risk assessment should be completed using the Risk Assessment Guidance (PDF: 231Kb / 5 pages).
+Use the Risk Assessment Guidance (PDF: 231Kb / 5 pages) to complete your risk assessment.

 Once completed, the risk assessment document should be forwarded to us along with any relevant documentation including a valid copy of your public liability insurance certificate (minimum £5,000,000).